 8. What to do when the authoritarian regime stops Christian meetings

-Often a bad government puts restrictions on religion, or on specific religions.
+Often a bad government puts restrictions on religion or specific religions.

 Churches and buildings of worship are destroyed.